Regevd/test/README.md

 # okro

-Min repo for all okro subprojects.
+Main repo for all okro subprojects.